acbilson/chaos-content/blogroll/_index.md

 {{< outref src="https://www.shiftingculturepodcast.com/" name="Shifting Culture Podcast" >}} - Ok, so this isn't an RSS feed, but I've been deeply encouraged and informed by the interviews Joshua Johnson conducts on this podcast.
 Making my way through the whole list!

 {{< outref src="https://perell.com/" name="David Perell" >}} - I share David's interest in entrepreneurship, communication, and writing.
 Probably why I can get lost looking through his works.

+{{< outref src="https://thesephist.com" name="Linus Lee" >}} - Linus is a _prolific_ open source project developer.
+I'm thoroughly impressed at the depth and breadth of his experimentation and how much of the software he's developed is also the software he uses day-to-day.